humanode-network/vortex-experimental-mockups/docs/vortex-simulation-api-contract.md

 Notes:

-- The read-model payload is overlaid with Formation state:
+- The payload is overlaid with Formation state:
   - `teamSlots`, `milestones`, and `progress` are computed from stored Formation state.
   - joined team members are appended to `lockedTeam` (as short addresses).